Practical-Haemostasis.com

 Inherited causes of a decreased Fibrinogen that lead to a prolonged Thrombin Time Congenital deficiencies of Fibrinogen

-Afibrinogenaemia or hypofibrinogenaemia.
+Afibrinogenaemia or Hypofibrinogenaemia.

-Dysfibrinogenaemia (a dysfunctional Fibrinogen) which may be present in normal or reduced amounts e.g. a hypo-dysfibrinogenaemia
+Dysfibrinogenaemia (a dysfunctional Fibrinogen) which may be present in normal or reduced amounts e.g. a Hypo-dysfibrinogenaemia

 Acquired causes of a decreased Fibrinogen that lead to a prolonged Thrombin Time Acquired deficiencies of Fibrinogen